 Exploratory Intra Class Correlation

 The next ICC analyses were exploratory because we did not have the power to test for longitudinal measurement invariance for three and four-time points.
+To select the label for overall excellent/good/moderate/poor we took the worst ICC between ICC(2,1) and ICC(3,1).
+Based on the cut off values defined by Koo & Li (2016) the labels were: poor at ICC < 0.5; moderate at 0.5 < ICC > 0.75; good at 0.75 < ICC > 0.9; and excellent at ICC > 0.9.
 We computed ICCs estimates including only the 25 participants with three time points.
 We computed the ICCs for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance.
-The ICCs were respectively .65, .44, .60, .45 for agreement (ICC 2,1), and .65, .44, .61, .45 for consistency (ICC 3,1), meaning that two subscales (Social Thermoregulation and High-Temperature Sensitivity) presented “moderate”, and two subscales (Solitary Thermoregulation and Risk Avoidance) presented “poor” test-retest reliability across at least three time points.
+The ICCs were respectively .65, .44, .60, .45 for agreement (ICC 2,1), and .65, .44, .61, .45 for consistency (ICC 3,1).
+For this test we had 90% power to detect an ICC of 0.4.
+Thus two subscales (Social Thermoregulation and High-Temperature Sensitivity) presented “moderate”, and two subscales (Solitary Thermoregulation and Risk Avoidance) presented “poor” test-retest reliability across at least three time points.
 We also computed ICCs in models including only the four participants that did the STRAQ-1 four-time.
 We computed the ICC for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance. the ICCs were respectively .59, .42, .65, .95 for agreement (ICC 2,1), and .59, .42, .65, .95 for consistency (ICC 3,1).
+For this test we had 80% power to detect an ICC of 0.8.
 These exploratory results indicated that one subscale presented “excellent”, and two subscales presented “moderate” and one “poor” test-retest reliability across more than two-time points.
 But all these ICCs were underpowered except for the Risk Avoidance subscale.

 Exploratory Effect of the Academic Year (Over Four-Time Points)

-As a robustness analysis, we investigated whether the “academic year” could determine differences in STRAQ-1 scores (e.g., because of the onset of the COVID-19 pandemic or temperature changes over the years).
+As a robustness analysis, we investigated whether the “academic year” could determine differences in STRAQ-1 scores (e.g., because of the onset of the COVID-19 pandemic or temperature changes over the years3).
 These analyses were exploratory because we did not have a priori hypotheses about the effect of the academic year (2018, 2019, 2020, 2021).
 Also, in case of an effect of the academic year, we would not have been able to say anything about the cause of the effect, and we would only have been able to speculate about why this effect occurred.